Watch as sleepy eyes flutter between dreams and reality.

 Warning, Flashing lights, and billboards!

 I feel like there isn’t a time of day that Time Square is empty of people or as quiet as a whisper.
 It is the best place to see a multitude of different cultures packed into one area and it’s a great spot for people watching.
 So many different types of people, tourist & locals who all have different styles, mannerisms, and languages.
 But if that’s not your cup of tea (cue to stop typing and sip my tea) it’s also a great place to shop, eat and buy tickets to Broadway shows.
 Yes, Broadway!
 Music, plays, comedy & dance.
-On my previous visit, I bought tickets to see Avenue Q. There were other shows and plays showing that day like “Equus” starring Daniel Radcliffe but I chose foul mouthed puppets over Mr. Potter as I didn’t actually know much about the play.
+On my previous visit, I bought tickets to see Avenue Q. There were other shows and plays showing that day like “Equus” starring Daniel Radcliffe but I chose foul-mouthed puppets over Mr. Potter as I didn’t actually know much about the play.
 The masterful puppet show was a hilarious take on coming of age in modern society.
 I think it is still running on Broadway so if you’re into puppets who sing about internet porn and not wearing underwear then you should check it out!

 You might recognise the below building in movies like Home Alone 2, Arthur and in Crocodile Dundee when he meets a bidet for the first time (he was all of us).
 The Plaza Hotel really is a landmark in its own right.

-Across from The Plaza is one of the entrances to Central Park where you will find people relaxing in the sun, listening to buskers and taking selfies (yes I was one of the selfie takers).
+Across from The Plaza is one of the entrances to Central Park where you will find people relaxing in the sun, listening to buskers and taking selfies (yes I was one of the selfie-takers).
 What you will also find is a lonely Big Bird and rodents having a great time swimming in its ponds.
-OK so that doesn’t sound so picturesque but if you can look passed the rats (because it’s a city and they are everywhere) it is actually a really nice park to walk around in.
+OK so that doesn’t sound so picturesque but if you can look past the rats (because it’s a city and they are everywhere) it is actually a really nice park to walk around in.

 Do you agree this is the saddest Big Bird you have ever seen?
 I just wanted to give him a hug but thought it was probably a bad idea to go up and hug a stranger.
 Even if that stranger is Big Bird.

-A few years ago I had my possessions (including large caricature portrait) scanned through an x-ray machine, then I traveled up 102 floors to the top of the Empire State Building and gazed over the view in front of me.
+A few years ago I had my possessions (including large caricature portrait) scanned through an x-ray machine, then I travelled up 102 floors to the top of the Empire State Building and gazed over the view in front of me.
 This time I opted for a different view.
 I chose to walk along one of the oldest bridges in New York ‘The Brooklyn Bridge’.
 I really like bridge architecture and this one was a beauty.
 Not only is it a wonderful bridge to stroll across but you also get a great view of different sections of the city.

 Bonjour Lady Liberty.